t-karasova/grs-samples-python/search/tutorials/tutorial_ordering.md

 If you try to order the search results by the field that is not intended for ordering (for example, the `name` field), you will get an error message.

-1. Change the variable `order` value to the following:
+1. Change the variable `order` value under the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_with_ordering.py" regex="TRY DIFFERENT ORDERING EXPRESSIONS HERE">comment</walkthrough-editor-select-regex> to the following:
     ```order = 'name desc'```

 1. Run the code again: